 - Avoid slang terms

-When buying a website name avoid slang terms.
+When buying a web name avoid slang terms.
 Just because a word may be commonly used, doesn’t mean that the entirety of your target market will recognize it (this is especially true if you’re marketing to multiple countries, where slang terms may not easily translate).

 - Forget about hyphens and numbers – they’ll probably confuse